Abortion Pill Reversal

 Do not take these pills if you wish to continue your pregnancy.

 The second medication is called misoprostol or Cytotec.
-Its purpose is to cause the uterus to contract and expel the baby.
-The Misoprostol/Cytotec is not needed if you want to try to reverse the chemical abortion.
+Its purpose is to cause the uterus to contract and expel the fetal tissue.
+Misoprostol/Cytotec is not needed if you want to try to reverse the chemical abortion.

 Why is progesterone used in the reversal?